 - include any other entitlement of, or payment payable to, the person or an associated person, or

-- entitle the person to two or more different categories of economic entitlements,
+- entitle the person to 2 or more different categories of economic entitlements,

-the person is taken to have acquired an interest in the land of 100 per cent.
-This is subject to the Commissioner determining a lesser percentage if he considers it appropriate in the circumstances.
+the person is taken to have acquired an interest in the land of 100%.
+This is subject to the Commissioner determining a lesser percentage if they consider it appropriate in the circumstances.